ahmadshalabi/luqma/docs/api/README.md

 - Validates all ingredient IDs exist in the recipe
 - Returns 404 if recipe not found
 - Returns 400 if any ingredient ID is invalid or doesn't exist in the recipe
-- Recalculates nutrition proportionally based on excluded ingredients
+- Recalculates nutrition proportionally based on excluded ingredients using ADR-0010 approach
-- Currently using mock data (Spoonacular integration pending)
+- Uses cached recipe data from Spoonacular API

 **Response Structure:**
 - Same as Recipe Details API, but with: